-If you're like me, you're a little tired of searching through the endless postings on Craig's List, looking for your next rental.
+If you're like us, you're a little tired of searching through the endless postings on Craig's List, looking for your next rental.
 So, while your family starts the hunt for your next home it's a good idea to gather together all the apartment search tool reviews and rank-order them so you know where to start.

 02 of 09

-If you're planning to rent an apartment for the first time, or it's been a while since you last rented, there are some hidden costs to finding and renting an apartment.
+If you're planning to rent an apartment for the first time, or it's been a while since you last rented, there are some hidden costs in finding and renting an apartment.
 With this guide to rentals, you'll know exactly what you need to know before you sign the lease.

 03 of 09

 While moving into your first home can be a lot of fun, it's also a very stressful time.
 Moving out on your own takes money.
 So, to help anyone who's making this exciting leap, check out this article on taking the first step.
 Once you've followed the key ingredients in setting up your moving and household finances, you'll be ready to call up your friends to help you pack and load that moving van.

 If you're looking for a new rental, you'll know that it's important to ask all the questions you need to ask the first time you see the apartment.
 But often, at least whenever we've been looking for a new rental, there are some key questions we forget to ask the landlord so we always find myself needing to call again.
 It makes it really difficult to make a good decision, especially if the rental market is tight and apartments are hard to find.Continue to 5 of 9 below.